mtinti/cryptosporidium_host_adaptation/README.md

 - Single nucleotide polymorphisms (SNPs)
 - Small insertions and deletions (indels)

-# From Raw Variants to Biological Insights

-## 📊 From Data to Discovery with 🐼 Pandas
+# From Raw Variants to Biological Insights 📊 with Pandas 🐼

 Leveraging the robust capabilities of Python’s pandas library transformed our genetic data into a powerhouse of actionable insights.